-(1) Includes the principal and future interest payments related to our Notes.
-For additional information refer to Note 9, Convertible Senior Notes, of the consolidated financial statements included elsewhere in this Annual Report on Form 10-K.
+Our principal commitments consist of obligations under our convertible senior notes, real estate arrangements, colocation and bandwidth arrangements and non-cancelable purchase obligations.
+For additional information, Refer to Note 9, Convertible Senior Notes, Note 10, Operating Leases and Note 11, Commitments and Contingencies, of the consolidated financial statements included elsewhere in this Annual Report on Form 10-K.